Talon24/explore/README.md

 This can look like this:
 ```
-from explore import explore as ex
+from explor import explore as ex
-from explore import explore_signature as exs
+from explor import explore_signature as exs
-from explore import explore_object as exo
+from explor import explore_object as exo

 get_ipython().magic("%autocall 1")  # With this, it's callable without parens; e.g. `ex os.path`
 ```